This article has been archived and is no longer being updated. It may be out of date or otherwise inaccurate due to the passage of time.

 The gameplay is a third person perspective action adventure that feels more adventure than action.
 There are straight combat scenes but there are long puzzles, platforming and storyline mixed in.
 There’s a strong crafting element for upgrading Lara’s kit, weapons and clothes which requires collecting materials lying around as well as hunting of rare animals, some of which only spawn under specific circumstances.

-About that combat – many more options for stealth have been added and it is possible to hide from enemies in trees, bushes and on roofs and only attack silently from them.
+About that combat – stealth options have been added and it is possible to hide from enemies in trees, bushes and on roofs and only attack silently from above or behind them.
 True stealth fanatic players will not be able to stealth the whole game though – there are several situations where you have to engage in direct combat.
-Set on a medium level of difficulty I found the combat on fun rather than challenging with Lara’s extra skills and gear adding cumulatively to make her feel near unstoppable by the end of the game.
-On higher skill levels it provides much more of a challenge that some will be looking for.

 The main storyline plot is around half of the total game available and if you play it through directly you’ll have some issues with not getting enough skills on your talent tree and gear upgrades.
 The side tombs and quests show up regularly and you get pop up notifications when one is nearby.
 The Tombs tend to be classic Tomb Raider – jumping puzzles rather than combat focused.
 The game also allows you to go back to earlier areas easily so it’s possible to jump back and forth between side tombs and the main storyline.